 - 5 The turn order deck is always composed of four player turn order cards and two nemesis turn order cards.
 The player turn order cards correspond to the player number tokens. - For two players, place two turn order cards for each player in the deck. - For three players, place one turn order card for each player plus the wild turn order card in the deck.
 When the wild turn order card is drawn, the players decide which one of them will take that turn.
-The wild turn order card is a player turn order card. - For four players, place one turn order card in the deck for each player. - Regardless of the player count, add two nemesis turn order cards to the deck and shuffle it.
+The wild turn order card is a player turn order card.
+When an effect refers to the wild turn order card, the players choose who is affected. - For four players, place one turn order card in the deck for each player. - Regardless of the player count, add two nemesis turn order cards to the deck and shuffle it.